sbanati/Banati/content/posts/first.md

 I plan to populate my garden with plants on:

-- The stack I'm using: JavaScript, Node.js, React, styled-components, GraphQL
+- The stack I'm using: JavaScript, React, styled-components, GraphQL, MongoDB and Mongoose
 - The topics im preparing for interviews: Arrays, Linked Lists and String Manipulations
 - Projects I build
 - My journey to becoming a Software Engineer